 Among Roosevelt Island‘s many advantages, one of the best is that many of us can barely get out the front door without finding a park steps away.

-They’re open, and they’re free, and RIOC along with the Four Freedoms Park Conservancy work hard to keep them safe and their facilities clean.
+They’re open and free, and RIOC and the Four Freedoms Park Conservancy work hard to keep them safe and their facilities clean.

 Complimenting the serene stretch of FDR Four Freedoms Park is Southpoint, a natural setting that also serves as an entrance to acres of green space.